mobxjs/mobx/docs/refguide/autorun.md

     constructor() {
         makeAutoObservable(this, { dispose: false })
         when(
-            // once...
+            // Once...
             () => !this.isVisible,
-            // ... then
+            // ... then.
             () => this.dispose()
         )
     }

     get isVisible() {
-        // indicate whether this item is visible
+        // Indicate whether this item is visible.
     }

     dispose() {
-        // clean up some resources
+        // Clean up some resources.
     }
 }
 ```